Mudpit (TV series)

-Mudpit is a Canadian television series created by Jamie Waese that blends both CGI animation and live action formats.
+Mudpit is a Canadian live action-animated television series created by Jamie Waese.
 The series premiered on Teletoon in Canada on January 5, 2012 and ended on April 11, 2013.
 It aired as part of Teletoon's "Can't Miss Thursdays" block.
 The series was produced by Cookie Jar Entertainment.

 Plot

 Mudpit follows the adventures of four teens who form the eponymous band, Mudpit, as they try to earn a recording contract through competing in the Japanese massively multiplayer online role-playing game Muzika.

-Each episode in the series consists of a challenge proposed by Slime, and the band's attempts to win the challenge; during this one of the band members learns an important life lesson.
-Each episode concludes with an original song sung by the band members.
+Each episode presents a challenge set by Slime, which the band must overcome to win; through these challenges, the band members learn valuable life lessons.
+The series concludes each episode with an original song performed by the band members.